greatdaveo/privycode-viewer/README.md

 ## 🚀 Features

-- 🔗 Generate expiring viewer links to private GitHub repositories
+- Generate expiring viewer links to private GitHub repositories
-- 👁️ Allow recruiters to browse your code — no GitHub login required
+- Allow recruiters to browse your code — no GitHub login required
-- ✂️ Read-only access — no forking or editing
+- Read-only access — no forking or editing
-- 📦 Track view limits and expiration per link
+- Track view limits and expiration per link
-- 🧑‍💻 Developer dashboard to manage links
+- Developer dashboard to manage links
-- 🔄 Light/dark theme support
-- 📝 Copy, edit, delete links with ease
+- Copy, edit, delete links with ease

 ---